mcp-ectors/mcp-weather-api/README.md

 # Weather API Router MCP

-This project (SOON!!!) defines a Weather API Router as an MCP (Microservice Component Protocol) packaged as a WASM module.
+This project (SOON!!!) defines a Weather API Router as an MCP (Model Context Protocol) packaged as a WASM module.
 The router provides weather data and supports various functionalities such as fetching weather data, reading resources, and handling prompts.

 The MCP router is built using the `wasix:mcp.router@0.0.1` standard, allowing it to interact with a WebAssembly runtime using the WASI-P2 (WASI 2.0) interface.